 FINRA defines a net transaction as a “principal transaction in which a market maker after having received an order to buy/sell an equity security, purchases/sells the equity security at one price (from/to another broker-dealer or another customer) and sells/buys the stock with the customer at a different price.”
 As per FINRA Rule 2124 (Net Transactions with Customers), LEER is obligated to provide terms and conditions disclosure and obtain consent from customer prior to executing a net transaction.
 Generally, an order will only be executed as net when requested by customer.

-- For Institutional customers, LEER is authorized to execute a net transaction for an institutional customer unless the customer opts out and notifies Leerink Partners that net transactions may not be executed on their behalf.
+• For Institutional customers, LEER is authorized to execute a net transaction for an institutional customer unless the customer opts out and notifies Leerink Partners that net transactions may not be executed on their behalf.
 Institutional accounts and persons placing orders for institutional accounts may opt out and prohibit net trading by providing notice (i) with respect to any particular order, at the time of placing an order to the LEER representative taking your order, or (ii) with respect to all orders for your account in written form to Leerink Partners LLC, Attn.
-Compliance Officer, 299 Park Avenue, New York, NY 10171
+Compliance Officer, 1301 Avenue of the Americas, New York, NY 10019

 SHORT SELLING AND AFFIRMATIVE DETERMINATION